-CAUTION: It is recommended that you wear gloves when using the heated grip.
+It is recommended that you wear gloves when using the heated grip.
 If the heated grips become too hot, turn it OFF.

-To activate the heated grips, move switch found on rear of dash panel into the ON position.
+To activate the heated grips, move switch found on top (a) of or on the rear (b) of dash panel into the ON position.
 See Figure 3-3.
-To turn OFF heated grips, move switch found on rear of dash panel to OFF position.
+To turn OFF heated grips, move switch to the OFF position.